aardev14/Pesto/README.md

 - https://github.com/dropbox/zxcvbn

 ## Getting Started
+### Try The Demo
+You can try Pesto before loading it into your project!
+I have built a demo application at www.pesto.software.
 ### Load Into Project
 #### Option #1: Add The NuGet Package
 1. Simply add the Nuget package [Pesto.PasswordStrengthEstimator](https://www.nuget.org/packages/Pesto.PasswordStrengthEstimator) to your project and you are ready to go!
 You can run the test project called PestoTest found in the [test](https://github.com/aardev14/Pesto/tree/main/test) folder if you want to try it out quickly.